ActiveState/documentation-public/content/state/start.md

 ## Secrets

 Constants are great if you just want to reuse certain values throughout your `activestate.yaml` file, but what if you want to store values that are sensitive, and which shouldn’t be stored in version control or in any plain text format?
-This is what “secrets” (or “state secrets”... get it?) are meant for; the state tool has built into it a very useful secret management solution.
+This is what “secrets” (or “state secrets”... get it?) are meant for; the State Tool has built into it a very useful secret management solution.
 You should store any database passwords, API keys, and other sensitive credentials your project needs access to as secrets.

 A “secret” is similar to a constant, except that its value is securely stored on the ActiveState Platform.
 It is encrypted using RSA encryption in a manner that no one but you will ever be able to decrypt (unless you start sharing your password - which... don’t do that!).
 Not even ActiveState knows the true value of your secrets; we only store the encrypted value.
 Secrets also have the concept of sharing, meaning you can share a secret with the people on your project.